 The best ideas to help you build a strong remote working culture

 Create an environment of trust-to creates a healthy remote working company culture, it is important to communicate all high-level decisions with your team to show employees that you fully trust them to handle their work, even when they are working remotely.
 After all, trust is a two-way street.
 Your employees will trust you only when you trust them.

 In addition, you should focus more on the output of your employees rather than the total number of hours they spend online.
 Avoid excessive inspection and micro-management of employees.
 You should give them space to manage theiwork and only check occasionally.

 when everyone in your organization understands the mission and goals you want to achieve, it becomes easier to create the best and efficient remote teamwork culture.
 You need to find a simple A clear way to describe the company’s mission and the overall goals the company is trying to achieve (short-term and long-term)

 Define your remote work policy-remote work or flexible work can mean many different things to different people.
 Therefore, you need to be as specific and clear as possible about your organization’s remote work policy so that employees always know exactly what will happen.

-Do they have allowance for setting up a family office?
+▶ Do they have an allowance for setting up a family office?

-More clarity will only lead to smoother remote work and a better company culture.
+More clarity will only lead to smoother remote work and better company culture.

 iv) Prioritize face-to-face meetings